GollyGood/dstack-drupal/README.md

 2. Get a copy of [dStack](http://dstack.gollygood.software) and place it inside the same directory as the dstack-drupal7 repo.
-Please follow the [Getting started](https://github.com/GollyGood/dstack/blob/develop/documentation/getting-started.md) guide. dStack will be configured in the next step so no need to read over configuration to get this working.
+Please follow the [Getting started](https://github.com/GollyGood/dstack/blob/develop/documentation/getting-started.md) guide, but don't run it just yet. dStack will be configured in the next step so no need to read over configuration to get this working.

     **example:**